Roman Workbenches Letterpress Edition

 In addition, the author built a taller bench from the Holy Roman Empire that wedded a typical Roman workbench undercarriage with the first-known combination of a tail vise and face vise.
 The tail vise and face vise are unlike modern vises and offer some surprising advantages.

 The book tells the sometimes twisting and personal tale about researching these benches, sorting out inaccurate information and learning to use the benches without instructions from long-dead Roman woodworkers or German writers.

 The book is decidedly PG-13 as it deals with some sexual matter – thanks to the Romans – swordplay, male genitals, urination and carnal affections for a bull.

 The 6” x 9” book is 64 pages, hardbound and covered in cotton cloth.
 Like all Lost Art Press books, it is produced entirely in the United States.

-“Roman Workbenches” is being printed letterpress by Steam Whistle Letterpress in Newport, Ky., and being bound by Acme Binding in Massachusetts.
-There are only 500 copies available, and the book will ship in late March or early April 2017.
-All customers who purchase the letterpress book will also receive a pdf of the book.
+“Roman Workbenches” was printed letterpress by Steam Whistle Letterpress in Newport, Ky., and bound by Acme Binding in Massachusetts.
+All customers who purchase the letterpress book also receive a pdf of the book.

 You can read more about the letterpress process here.